danfuzz/samizdat/doc/library-guide/README.md

 The core library isn't as minimal as the language itself, but it is still intended to be more on the minimal side of things.
 Beyond the true essentials, the library contains bindings that have proven to be useful in practice for building programs in the language.
-A subset of the library is defined to be "primitive," that is written into the lowest layer of language implementation as primitive functions.
-The remainder of the library is implemented in-language in terms of the primitive functions and the language syntax.

 Each section covers definitions for one conceptual area, either concerning a class, data type, module, or some more nebulous concept.